Gambling Laws in Canada (2025)

 Alberta Gaming, Liquor, and Cannabis Commission allows only charitable and religious organizations to register as gambling service providers.
 Besides that, the province has only one regulated online gambling website called PlayAlberta.ca.
 The main regulation that operating entities need to follow are explained in the Gaming, Liquor, and Cannabis Act.
+The province also looks like it may emulate Ontario’s iGaming market in 2025, although more time is needed before such a plan can be rolled out.

 The Gaming Control Branch of the Department of Public Safety (New Brunswick) is in charge of registering gambling service providers.
 The authority allows companies to develop, organize, undertake and conduct and manage lottery schemes on behalf of the provincial government.
 The main regulation on the matter is the province’s Gaming Control Act of 2008.